anchauha/anchauha.github.io/_pages/about.md

   - /about.html
 ---

-I am AI Engineer at Indiana University, Indianapolis who recently graduated from Indiana University, Indianapolis with a Master's in Applied Data Science.
+I am an AI Engineer at Indiana University Indianapolis who recently graduated from Indiana University Indianapolis with a Master's in Data Science.
 My research interests lie at the intersection of human-robot interaction, machine learning, and computer vision.

 Education
 ======